 The above 1982 leaflet shows American President Ronald Reagan wrapped in a Union Jack and squatting on a toilet marked TIAR.
-The letters stand for Tratado Interamericano de Asistencia Recíproca, the Inter-American Treaty of Reciprocal Assistance.
-This treatys central principle is that an attack against one is to be considered an attack against them all; sometimes called the "hemispheric defense" doctrine.
+The letters stand for Tratado Interamericano de Asistencia Reciproca, "the Inter-American Treaty of Reciprocal Assistance."
+This treaty's central principle is that an attack against one is to be considered an attack against them all; sometimes called the "hemispheric defense" doctrine.

 Argentinabelieved that the abrogated the treaty when it fueled and armed the British navy.
 United States

 has Pss, pss, pss.
 Argentina

 This Argentine patriotic leaflet depicts Ronald Reagan and Margaret Thatcher conspiring.
 Reagan is in his cowboy outfit and Thatcher is handing him a handful of money.
 In return, Reagan tells Thatcher Argentine military secrets and intelligence gathered by an American spy satellite depicted overhead to help her win her war.
 Reagan whispers in her ear:

 There might be a certain degree of truth to this leaflet.
 A British veteran of the war told me that on reconnaissance patrols he has satellite photos of the

 Falklandsthat had been cropped in such a way that their origin could not be ascertained.
 He called it an obvious case of deniability.

 Another interesting Argentine leaflet depicts a Royal Navy ship sailing toward the

 Falkland Islandswith four troops at attention.
 The text is:

 When turned upside down, the leaflet depicts the same ship, now covered with bullet holes and patches and with the figure of death and four coffins.
 The text is: